CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - All templates have comprehensive error handling and standardized response formatting
   - Unit tests created to validate template functionality
   - Organized in a clean, modular structure with proper documentation
+- Vector templates improved with proper cloning method:
+  - Fixed the transform_vectors method in VectorTemplates to use object's Clone() method
+  - Previously was trying to use a non-existent CloneVector function
+  - Ensured that vector transformations (move, rotate, scale, mirror) preserve original vectors

 ## Technical Decisions
 - Two-component architecture: Lua Gadget and Python MCP Server